Mangledwurzels FAQ

 - Is

-No, not at all.
-Hedge started saying that he was actually
+No, not at all!
+With tongue in cheek, we started a rumour that he was actually

-people started to believe him that we all got rather scared!
+people started to believe this that we all got rather worried!

 Hedge was originally asked to join the band because we knew

-that he was the kind of idiot who wouldn't mind dressing
+that he was the kind of ... erm ... "character" who wouldn't mind dressing

-we started performing in our stage gear that it became evident
+we started performing and in our stage gear that it became evident

 - Why